Laiba-Iqrar/mlops-python/notes.md

 ## Models:
 Involves tracking different ways of creating and managing models.
 Includes instructions on how to load and work with models using specific libraries (e.g., Scikit-learn).

+## Question 1: why logging paramters important?
+Logging parameters is important because it helps track the settings used during training, allowing for reproducibility and better understanding of model behavior.

+## Question 2 : What is the difference between parameters and metrics?
+parameters are about the settings for training, while metrics are about evaluating the model's performance.